Vermont Catamounts

 The Vermont Catamounts are the varsity intercollegiate athletic programs of the University of Vermont, based in Burlington, Vermont, United States.
 The school sponsors 18 athletic programs (8 men's, 10 women's), most of which compete in the NCAA Division I America East Conference (AEC), of which the school has been a member since 1979.
 The men's and women's ice hockey programs compete in Hockey East.
-The men's and women's alpine and nordic skiing teams compete in the Eastern Intercollegiate Ski Association (EISA).
+The men's and women's alpine and Nordic skiing teams compete in the Eastern Intercollegiate Ski Association (EISA).
 The school's athletic director is Jeff Schulman.

-The Catamounts have won seven national championships, 6 in skiing and 1 in men's soccer.
+The Catamounts have won seven national championships, six in skiing (the latest in 2012) and one in men's soccer (2024).
 The program's mascot is Rally and colors are green and gold.